ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

 designated page number is used for left pages, and the next page (if it exists) for right pages.

+If a `background` is set for filler pages, a random page from the document is used as filler page.

     formats {

       // By default, a page has: